-Liquid by Quoine is a leading trading platform formed in 2014 that is disrupting the cryptocurrency trading space.
+Liquid by Quoine is a leading trading platform formed in 2014 that has been disrupting the cryptocurrency space.
 In doing so, Liquid has benefited traders and consumers with the security and technology to learn, grow and mold their ideal financial future.
 As new markets see value in cashless currency, Liquid continually launches new features, such as Liquid Infinity and Liquid Perpetuals as well as embraced new regulations to pull new users onto their platform.

 Liquid needed a way to contextualize their current and upcoming product offerings into new markets while being mindful of their users’ native experience.
 Marek Michalski, the product manager, was tasked to translate their current marketing content without sacrificing the intent of the marketing message into Korean.

 The Challenge: Communicating to a Global Audience without Losing Context

 - Connecting with users through a native experience was missing from their marketing: Liquid’s current site offered Korean for their end users.
 However, after a review of the Korean, machine translations were apparent across the whole site.
 More importantly, there was a disconnect between Liquid’s marketing message and what users were concluding.
 The lack of a native experience forced users to penalize Liquid for these flaws and move onto another company with a more native Korean experience.

 - Bridging the gap between being overworked and being effective: Liquid’s internal team was too busy scaling their business.
 As a result, translations slowly lagged behind and was left in the back burner.
 Without a self-managed translation process, translations would continue to be secondary to other tasks.

 - Integrating a skilled translation team into their existing translation process: Translators not only need linguistic skills, but also a technical background to navigate Liquid’s existing translation process.
 Translators also needed to follow Liquid’s guidelines and translation memory, which can be difficult given crypto is niche and quite technical.

 The Solution : Uplancer